awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

    1. For sensitive data to inject as environment variables, under **Environment**, for **Environment variables**, complete the following fields:

       1. For **Key**, enter the name of the environment variable to set in the container\.
-This corresponds to the `name` field in the `secrets` section of a container definition\.
+This corresponds to the `name` field that's in the `secrets` section of a container definition\.

       1. For **Value**, choose **ValueFrom**\.
-For **Add value**, enter the full ARN of the AWS Systems Manager Parameter Store parameter that contains the data to present to your container as an environment variable\.
+For **Add value**, enter the full Amazon Resource Name \(ARN\) of the AWS Systems Manager Parameter Store parameter that contains the data to present to your container as an environment variable\.
 **Note**
-If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching, then you can use either the full ARN or name of the secret\.
+If the Systems Manager Parameter Store parameter exists in the same AWS Region as the task you are launching, you can use either the full ARN or name of the secret\.
 If the parameter exists in a different Region, then the full ARN must be specified\.

    1. For secrets referenced in the log configuration for a container, under **Storage and Logging**, for **Log configuration**, complete the following fields: